Where Are They Now?

 Crowley, Mort: KHJ, 1963.
 The funny morning man arrived in Southern California from WKNR-Detroit, WLS-Chicago and KXOK-St. Louis.
 Mort has passed away.

-Crozier, Michael: KFI, 2002-12.
+Crozier, Michael: KFI, 2002-14.
 Michael Crozier is part of the news operation at KFI.
+In the summer of 2014, he became a fill-in weekend talk show host.

 Crummey, Joe: KFI, 1988; KMPC, 1994; KFI, 1994-95; KMPC, 1995-96; KLSX, 1996; KMPC/KTZN, 1996-97; KABC, 1997-2000 and 2002-04.
 Joe left KFYI-Phoenix in the spring of 2007.
 He went on to mid-mornings at WABC-New York and left in December 2011.